 2. Video to set an agenda for your meeting.

 Another place to insert a video of yourself is when sending an agenda for your meeting.
 Sending a written agenda ahead of time is a best practice, and adding video to how you communicate your agenda can help you have a more productive meeting.
 Someone is more likely to retain the information you share in your agenda with video included.

 Using video to recap a meeting has a dual purpose, too.
 In addition to increased engagement and another opportunity for a prospect or customer to “see” you, you can use the recap to confirm your understanding of what you learned and next steps.

 Storytelling is a powerful persuasion technique, and what better way to share a story than with video!
 Video captures inflection and emotion better than email or a phone call.
 When you haven’t been able to engage a prospect, and you want to use a case study or success story as part of your attempt to connect, try video!

 5. Video to thank and recognize your best customers.

 Using video to thank and recognize someone goes along the lines of using video to share a story—the emotion a video can capture plays well here, too.

 If you’ve never used video in your sales process, start with just one of these five ways until you get more comfortable with the process and result of using video.
-Let go of your ego, don’t get too caught up in being polished and be yourself.
-Remember, its all about adding human context so be human!
+Let go of your ego; don’t get too caught up in being polished and be yourself.
+Remember, its all about adding human context to be human!